4c3e/rrtp-spec/README.md

 This request system is identical to Gemini, the only difference being that the RNS Destination segment of the URL can be replaced with a "\*" if users want to preserve bandwidth, this is because Link's already imply a single RNS destination.
 It is important to still include the scheme prefix, so RIP servers can seamlessly handle multiple different protocols.

 # 3 RIP Responses
+RIP responses consist of a single CRLF-terminated header line, optionally followed by a response body.

+# 3.1 Response Headers
+RIP response headers look like this (exactly the same as Gemini Headers):

+`<STATUS><SPACE><META><CR><LF>`

+`<STATUS>` is a two-digit numeric status code, as described below in 3.2 and in Appendix 1.

+`<SPACE>` is a single space character, i.e. the byte 0x20.

+`<META>` is a UTF-8 encoded string of maximum length 1024 bytes, whose meaning is `<STATUS>` dependent.

+The response header as a whole and `<META>` as a sub-string both MUST NOT begin with a U+FEFF byte order mark.

+If `<STATUS>` does not belong to the "SUCCESS" range of codes, then the server MUST close the connection after sending the header and MUST NOT send a response body.

+If a server sends a `<STATUS>` which is not a two-digit number or a `<META>` which exceeds 1024 bytes in length, the client SHOULD close the connection and disregard the response header, informing the user of an error.